Examples of Improvement Studies

 With the new focus on improvement strategies, different phenomena of interest are emphasized.
 These include creating a culture of patient safety in an organization, engaging frontline staff in improvement, and effective ways to employ evidence-based practice across an institution.

-For examples of improvement studies, see the research being conducted by the Academic Center for Evidence-Based Practice at http://www.acestar.uthscsa.edu/Research.asp.
+For examples of improvement studies, see the research being conducted by the Center for Advancing Clinical Excellence.

 Improvement Science Research Network (ISRN) Studies